PUP-MSC-Web-Development/ArcticBlaze/README.md

 ### Frontend Developer Certification:
 - Complete the required frontend projects, including building a responsive portfolio, interactive web pages, and working with JavaScript.
 ### Backend Developer Certification:
-- Complete backend-focused projects, like building a RESTful API, handling data with MongoDB, and implementing authentication with **JWT** or **OAuth**.
+- Complete backend-focused projects, like building a RESTful API, handling data with MongoDB, and implementing authentication.
 ### Full Stack Developer Certification:
 - Complete both frontend and backend tracks to earn this certification.
 You'll have built full-stack applications that demonstrate your ability to handle both the client-side and server-side logic.

 Once you've completed all required projects in either the frontend, backend, or both, you'll be eligible to receive a certificate that you can showcase on your portfolio, LinkedIn, or resume.

----

-## 💬 **Community & Support**
-Throughout the challenge, you’ll have access to a supportive community of learners, mentors, and experienced developers.
-Join our **Discord channel** or **Microsoft Teams group** to:

-- Ask questions and get help when you're stuck.
-- Share your progress and get feedback on your projects.
-- Network with other developers and build your professional connections.

----

-## 🤝 Contributions

-We encourage learners to contribute to the challenge!
-If you’d like to share your own resources, report bugs, or suggest new projects, feel free to submit a pull request or open an issue.
-We’re always looking for ways to improve the challenge for everyone.

 ---